 The speakers at the launch event touched on a wide range of issues for U.S. alliance and partnership relationships in the Indo-Pacific, from security dynamics to economics.
 While the discussion included a variety of viewpoints from around the region, the participants all emphasized the importance of U.S. alliances and partnerships in Asia for maintaining the stability and prosperity that the region enjoys.

-Political and Security Affairs Intern, The National Bureau of Asian Research
+Summary by Alison Szalwinski, Political and Security Affairs Intern, The National Bureau of Asian Research